Latin American Boom: Julio Cortázar

-Julio Cortázar was born in Belgium in 1914 to Argentinian parents with whom he lived in Switzerland until moving to Buenos Aires at the age of four.
+Julio Cortázar was born in Belgium on August 26, 1914 to Argentinian parents with whom he lived in Switzerland until moving to Buenos Aires at the age of four.
 Like other Boom writers, Cortázar grew to question the politics in his country: his public opposition to Juan Perón caused him to leave his professorial position at the University of Mendoza and, ultimately, led to his exile.
 He moved to France, where he spent most of his professional life and, in 1981, he became a French citizen.
 Like García Márquez, Cortázar publicly supported the Cuban government of Fidel Castro, as well as leftist Chilean President Salvador Allende and other left-wing movements like the Sandinistas in Nicaragua.
 In his fiction, however, political elements were generally muted or absent until the publication of the explicitly political novel Libro de Manuel in 1973.

 Cortázar was influenced by Borges, as well as by Edgar Allan Poe.
 He was perhaps the most radically experimental of all the Boom authors.
 His most important work, and the one that propelled him to international recognition, is the highly experimental novel Hopscotch (1963).
 This consists of 155 chapters, 99 of which are "expendable", which can be read in multiple orders according to the reader's predilection.

 His other works include the short story collections Bestiario (1951), Final del juego (1956), Las armas secretas (1959), Todos los fuegos el fuego (1966).
 He also wrote novels such as Los premios (1960) and Around the Day in Eighty Worlds (1967), and the unclassifiable Historias de cronopios y de famas (1962).
-Cortázar died in Paris in 1984.
+Cortázar died in Paris on February 12, 1984.